 At Intellect Clinic, we practise evidence-based treatment and tailor intervention plans based on individuals needs and differences.
 Our clinicians utilise an eclectic therapeutic approach to address your presenting issues related to ADHD symptoms as well as emotional difficulties.

-Our psychotherapy sessions are priced at $220 (Singapore dollars) per hour and held across four clinics in Marina One, Tanjong Pagar, Woodleigh, and Tembeling.
+50-minute sessions with our counsellors and clinical psychologists are priced at $160 and $240 (Singapore dollars) respectively, and we offer appointments at our clinics in Marina One, Tanjong Pagar, Woodleigh, and Tembeling.
 If medication is deemed beneficial for you, we will refer you to a partner psychiatrist within Intellect Clinic’s network.
 In such cases, some treatment sessions may take place at their clinics.

 Reach out to us today for an appointment in the same week.